Table of Contents

 Badulla Sri Lanka

 Badulla is the capital city of Uva province Sri Lanka, which is inhabited by a sizable population of upcountry Tamil.
-The entire region is one of most important tea growing areas in the island with a large number of tea factories.
-Some of the best high grown tea varieties are produced with the tea leaves from Badulla, being more than 700 meters above the sea level it provides the best conditions for the tea bush.
+The entire region is one of the most important tea growing areas on the island with a large number of tea factories and plantation.

 Nagadeepa wewa, Horabora wewa, Wellawa wewa, Mapa wewa, Maduru Oya, Ulhitiya, Ratkinda, Loggal Oya are several large-scale lakes located in Badulla.
 These water resources are being used for generating hydroelectricity.
 Beautiful waterfalls such as Dunhida, Ravana and Bambarakanda enhance the natural beauty of Badulla.
 Badulla is a rare holiday destination where all three climate conditions namely wet, dry and arid climate conditions of the island to be seen.